A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: A generalized MIP formulation

 Figure \ref{fig:flowconnectivity} shows an optimal solution with driveway connectivity constraints \eqref{eq:floworigin}--\eqref{eq:flowhead}.
 The left panel contains the lot configuration for this instance, and the links with positive flow are shown in the graph on the right.

 We can thus write the complete MIP formulation for the parking lot optimization problem as

 The flow variables are continuous in \eqref{eq:flow var is continuous non negative}, but they take integral values at the optimal solution.
 This property follows from the total unimodularity of the coefficient matrix for any feasible combination of $x$ and $y$ variables.
 All arc flows emerging from the entrance cell are zeros, i.e., $\flowvar{\entrancex}{\entrancey}{i}{j} = 0 \, \forall \, (i,j) \in \gridadjset{\entrancex}{\entrancey} $.
 One can verify this by adding \eqref{eq:floworigin} for all cells $(i,j) \in \validdriveset \setminus \{(\entrancex, \entrancey)\}$, and subtracting \eqref{eq:flowdest} from it.
 We also formulated and tested a multi-commodity version in which arc flows are disaggregated by valid driving cells.
 However, this approach significantly increased the number of variables and constraints, making it considerably slower to solve.
+We omit the subscripts and superscripts and write $(x, y, f)$ to denote the solution vector.

+\begin{remark} Our MIP formulations generalize the models by \cite{stephan2021layout}.
+For example, from the right-most panel of Figure \ref{fig:two_way_resolutions}, one can generate a coarser problem instance by combining 2 × 2 units of cells to generate the data for the middle panel.
+Similarly, 2 × 2 red-cell units in the middle panel can be grouped to create the blocked cells in the left-most panel of the Figure.

+Figures in \ref{fig:two_way_different_sizes} show examples of our model output for the same grid resolution as the middle panel of Figure \ref{fig:two_way_resolutions} but with different parking/driving field sizes.
+The orientation is not relevant for square-shaped parking fields.
+The right-most panels of Figures \ref{fig:two_way_resolutions} and \ref{fig:two_way_different_sizes} show upper-bound solutions, as they were terminated after reaching a time limit.
+All these instances can be solved using the MIP formulation described earlier. \end{remark}